Easy Homemade Saag Paneer

 - 1/2 cup plain yogurt

-- In a medium bowl, whisk together the tumeric, cayenne, salt (if using), and oil.
+- In a medium bowl, whisk together the turmeric, cayenne, salt, and oil.
 Drop in the cubes of paneer and toss to coat with the spice mixture.
 Let this marinate for a few minutes while prepping the rest of the ingredients.

 - Cook the spinach in a microwave safe dish, either according to package directions (if frozen) or microwaved for a few minutes with a few tablespoons of water (if fresh).
-Drain the spinach and chop finely.
+Drain the spinach, squeezing out all excess moisture, and chop finely.

 - Place a large nonstick skillet over medium heat.
 Add the paneer as the pan warms.
-After a few minutes, flip the paneer; each piece should be slightly browned on one side.
+After a few minutes, flip the paneer; each piece should be golden brown on one side.
 Fry for another few minutes, then remove the paneer from the skillet with a slotted spoon, leaving the oil in the pan.

 - Add the onions, garlic, and ginger to the remaining oil.
 Saute this mixture for several minutes until dark brown – about 15 minutes.
 If the mixture starts to dry out, add a few tablespoons of water.